Sam Harris: Presidential elections

-In the 2008 United States presidential election, he supported the candidacy of Barack Obama and opposed Republican John McCain's candidacy.
+In the 2008 United States presidential election, Harris supported the candidacy of Barack Obama and opposed Republican John McCain's candidacy.
 During the 2016 United States presidential election, Harris supported Hillary Clinton in the Democratic Party presidential primaries against Bernie Sanders, and despite calling her "a terribly flawed candidate for the presidency", he favored her in the general election and came out strongly in opposition to Donald Trump's candidacy.
 Harris has criticized Trump for lying, stating in 2018 that Trump "has assaulted truth more than anyone in human history".

 In the 2020 United States presidential election, Harris supported Andrew Yang in the Democratic primaries.
 Harris also introduced Yang to podcaster Joe Rogan.
 After the 2020 election, he said that he did not care what was on Hunter Biden's laptop, telling the Triggernometry podcast that "Hunter Biden literally could have had the corpses of children in his basement – I would not have cared", arguing more broadly that both Trump and Biden had been in the public eye for decades, and that Biden would have had to have engaged in an extraordinarily large scale of mendacity to come even close to the level of scandal Trump is known to have engaged in.

 In the 2024 United States presidential election, Harris endorsed Kamala Harris.
-Just a few days before the elections, he joined in a debate on the Honestly podcast where he argued in favor of supporting Kamala Harris, while Ben Shapiro presented the case for Donald Trump.
+Just a few days before the elections, he joined in a debate on the Honestly podcast where he argued in favor of supporting Kamala Harris, while Ben Shapiro presented the case for Trump.
 After Kamala Harris lost the election, he blamed Democrats for their embrace of identity politics, gender identity, and the Biden administration for poor handling of immigration at the southern border.

 Economics

 Harris supports raising taxes on the wealthy and reducing government spending, and has criticized billionaires like Bill Gates and Warren Buffett for paying relatively little in tax.
 He has proposed taxing 10% for estates worth above 10 million dollars, taxing 50% for estates worth over a billion dollars, and then using the money to fund an infrastructure bank.
 He has accused conservatives of perceiving raising taxes as a form of theft or punishment, and of believing that by being rich they create value for others.
 He has described this view as ludicrous, saying that "markets aren't perfectly reflective of the value of goods and services, and many wealthy people don't create much in the way of value for others.
 In fact, as our recent financial crisis has shown, it is possible for a few people to become extraordinarily rich by wrecking the global economy".